Project granularity and Taxonomy

 - Setup Test Case filters when executing test suites

-- General filter/update cycle on entities in bulk mode in the Navigator
+- General filter/update cycle on entities in the bulk mode in the Navigator

 - Breakdown the test case pass/fail based on Custom Field definition